 Those abusing anti-anxiety medication and sedatives may be drowsy and unsteady on their feet.
 They may also be confused and have problems with memory.
 Poor concentration and slurred speech are also common symptoms.
 Meanwhile, stimulant abuse can result in high blood pressure, insomnia, reduced appetite, paranoia, anxiety, and agitation.

 Sometimes, reminding an individual of the consequences of taking more medication than prescribed is enough.
-Other times, you need to seek professional help.
-If you’re worried about your teen and you believe they need treatment, contact Asheville Recovery Center.
+Other times, you need to seek professional help through an addiction recovery center If you’re worried about your teen and you believe they need treatment, contact Asheville Recovery Center.
 Schedule a consultation with our experienced staff and get the professional advice and guidance you need.